ErisuKuraku/CompSci-NEA-DiceGame/README.md

 # Computer Science Dice Game - GCSE NEA

-Since our year of GCSEs are cancelled I might aswell release the source code I wrote before schools closed to help others.
+Since our year of GCSEs are cancelled I might as well release the source code I wrote before schools closed to help others.

 <b> This code and (some) of the written portion must not be copied but only as a guide to write your own code </b>